By Dr. Jackie Pacella, PsyD

 Why does this matter for IQ scores?

 An IQ score is a snapshot of a person’s cognitive abilities at a single point in time.
 Because we have some power in shaping our brains, it is possible to increase an IQ score by strengthening the skills we’re already good at, and practicing skills we are not as good at.
-This means IQs can change over time, so results may change as children get older.[12]
+This means IQs can change over time, so results may change as people get older.[12]
 But, it is also important to remember that IQ is not everything.
 There are other skills and qualities, like emotional intelligence, that also contribute to a person’s success in the world!

 Dr. Jackie Pacella, PsyD